-The latest UN report on emissions (United Nations Environment Programme 2019) presents some very stark findings, including that on current unconditional pledges, the world is heading for a 3.2°C temperature rise, and that unless global greenhouse gas emissions fall by 7.6 per cent each year between 2020 and 2030, the world will miss the opportunity to get on track towards the 1.5°C temperature goal of the Paris Agreement.
+The latest UN report on emissions (United Nations Environment Programme, 2019) presents some very stark findings, including that on current unconditional pledges, the world is heading for a 3.2°C temperature rise, and that unless global greenhouse gas emissions fall by 7.6 per cent each year between 2020 and 2030, the world will miss the opportunity to get on track towards the 1.5°C temperature goal of the Paris Agreement.
 Technologies and policy knowledge exist to cut emissions, but transformations must begin now (United Nations Environment Programme 2019).
-In this regard, aspects of the handling of the current public health crisis may serve as a model and mechanism to further mobilize public resources to tackle the climate emergency (Manzanedo and Manning 2020; Balmford et al. 2020).
+In this regard, aspects of the handling of the pandemic may serve as a model and mechanism to further mobilize public resources to tackle the climate emergency (Manzanedo and Manning, 2020; Balmford et al., 2020).
+Furthermore, the outbreak of war in Ukraine following the Russian military invasion of February 2020 will have enormous implications for Europe's energy usage linked to the impact of a sanctions and the growth of political pressure for greater energy security across the European continent.

 As already stated, Social Justice Ireland believes that the future must be one in which it is recognised that economic development, social development and environmental protection are complementary and interdependent.
 Pollution and depletion of resources have thrown into doubt the reliance on untrammeled market forces as the key driver of wellbeing for everyone.
 The current approach is patently unsustainable and economic policy must be designed to prevent catastrophe.
 Indeed, several of the alternatives that we have outlined above have been developed taking account of environmental limitations.
-As Social Justice Ireland argues elsewhere, narrow thinking about economic growth leads to policies that only promote one aspect of what can be called sustainable social progress and wither ignores or harms other aspects - so what is needed is a view of prosperity that is inclusive of all and is socially and environmentally sustainable (Clark and Kavanagh 2019).
+As Social Justice Ireland argues elsewhere, narrow thinking about economic growth leads to policies that only promote one aspect of what can be called sustainable social progress and wither ignores or harms other aspects - so what is needed is a view of prosperity that is inclusive of all and is socially and environmentally sustainable (Clark and Kavanagh, 2019).

 A successful transition to sustainability requires a vision of a viable future societal model and also the ability to overcome obstacles such as vested economic interests, political power struggles and the lack of open social dialogue (Hämäläinen, 2013).
 A number of approaches to a sustainable economy have been outlined, all involving transformative change (for example the 'performance economy' associated with Stahel and the 'circular economy' associated with Wijkman).
-Another is the concept of the 'Economy of the Common Good', based on the idea that economic success should be measured in terms of human needs, quality of life and the fulfilment of fundamental values (Felber 2010).
+Another is the concept of the 'Economy of the Common Good', based on the idea that economic success should be measured in terms of human needs, quality of life and the fulfilment of fundamental values (Felber, 2010).
 This model proposes a new form of social and economic development based on human dignity, solidarity, sustainability, social justice and democratic codetermination and transparency and involving the concept of the common good balance sheet showing the extent to which a company abides by values like human dignity, solidarity and economic sustainability.